 - More annual leave allowance settings, including time-in-lieu, carry forward and an easier menu screen.

 We’ve also added fixes for problems we found over the year.
-Including, time zone issues, bugs, crashes, issues with older phones etc.
+Including, time zone issues, bugs, crashes, and various issues with older phones etc.

-And we have more plans as well.
-The developers are currently building a new user interface, and are stripping out old code and rewriting new code into the app.
-And, we are also planning a complete rewrite of the code base of MyShiftPlanner in a new and exciting language (Flutter).
+And we have more plans as well!
+The developers are currently building a brand new version of the app.
+That involves designing and preparing a new user interface, stripping out old code and rewriting new code into the app, and then all the subsequent testing.
+This new and complete rewrite of the code base of MyShiftPlanner is in a brand new and exciting language (Flutter).
 Which will give us tons more feature development options.
 As well as allowing the app to run faster and smoother on new and old devices alike.

 All of this requires specialist development work.
-Every change or addition we make requires planning, coding, and then testing!
+Every change or addition we make requires designing, planning, coding, and testing.